Testy/TestyTs/README.md

 }
 ```

-You can also focus tests by adding an `f` before a test suite or a specific test decorator.
+You can also focus tests by adding an `F` before a test suite or a specific test decorator.
 If one test or test suites are focused, only those will be runned.
 The others will be reported as ignored.

 ```ts
 @FTestSuite() // This test suite will be focused.